blurringtheboundaries/sound-ideas/README.md

 Special thanks to [Joanne Cox](https://cello.joannesonia.live/) whose project [Define Your Journey](https://blurringtheboundaries.org/dyj/) formed the starting point for some of the instruments presented here.

-This project also draws upon some code libraries developed during sessions for [CAMIN (Canadian Accessible Musical Instruments Network)](https://camin.network/), with thanks to our screen reader consultants / collaborators Jason Dasent and Joël Dazé.
+This project also draws upon some code libraries developed during sessions for [CAMIN (Canadian Accessible Musical Instruments Network)](https://camin.network/), with thanks to our screen reader and music technology consultants Jason Dasent (Voiceover) and Joël Dazé (JAWS).